On this page 6

 - Inspection availability may be limited by inspector workload and weather.
 Building in Ketchikan requires flexibility in inspection scheduling due to frequent rain and occasional wind events that may delay exterior or elevated-work inspections.

-Typical inspection sequence: Typical sequence for residential new construction: pre-construction/footing layout, foundation/footing, underground utilities, foundation waterproofing/drainage, framing, rough MEP (mechanical, electrical, plumbing), insulation, fire-rated assembly (if applicable), and final inspection.
+Typical sequence: Typical sequence for residential new construction: pre-construction/footing layout, foundation/footing, underground utilities, foundation waterproofing/drainage, framing, rough MEP (mechanical, electrical, plumbing), insulation, fire-rated assembly (if applicable), and final inspection.
 Retaining walls over 4 feet: footing, wall construction, and final.
 Elevated decks/boardwalks: post/pier foundation, framing, and final.

 Parts of the KGB unincorporated area are accessible only by boat, floatplane, or foot trail.
 Applicants on remote parcels must coordinate with the Building Division regarding inspection scheduling and access.